 Can you demonstrate preparedness?

-Strong test scores can balance out poor undergrad performance
+Strong test scores can balance out poor undergrad performance.

-I shared with him the story of a client I had worked with last year whose undergrad GPA was similar.
-That client, a first-generation college goer, had been advised to take as many AP exams as possible so he could place out of introductory courses and graduate in less than four years.
-Following the advice of a well-meaning individual, he studied for an performed well on a number of STEM AP exams for which he didn’t even take the courses because they weren’t available at his high school.
-The strategy backfired.
-He was placed into higher level engineering courses without a strong foundation and struggled.
-He graduated from a “public Ivy” with a 2.9 GPA.
+I shared with this client the story of another client I had worked with in the previous cycle whose undergrad GPA was similar.
+That client, a first-generation college goer, had been advised to take as many AP exams as possible so he could place out of introductory undergrad courses and graduate in fewer than four years.
+Following the advice of a well-meaning individual, he studied for and performed well on a number of STEM AP exams for which he didn’t even take the courses because they weren’t available at his high school.
+The strategy backfired: he was placed into higher-level engineering courses without a strong foundation, and he struggled.
+Ultimately, he graduated from a “public Ivy” with a 2.9 GPA.

-Fortunately, he opted to use a standardized test to demonstrate his readiness for a top tier MBA program.
-His 750 GMAT was solidly above the class averages.
-He is now at University of Chicago’s Booth School of Business where he was awarded a significant merit scholarship.
-His strong performance on the assessment allowed him to overcome the obvious weakness in his academics.
-Read more of his story: 2.7 GPA – Show Stopper for an MBA?
+Fortunately, this MBA hopeful opted to use a standardized test to demonstrate his readiness for a top-tier MBA program.
+His 750 GMAT was solidly above the class averages, and he is now attending the University of Chicago’s Booth School of Business, where he was awarded a significant merit scholarship.
+His strong performance on the GMAT allowed him to overcome the obvious weakness in his academics.

 But I was an A student as an undergrad…

-English language learners
+English language learners must prove proficiency.

-In recent years, some top MBA programs, notably Yale SOM and Duke University’s Fuqua School of Business have made these tests optional.
-Absent an assessment, such as the Test of English as a Foreign Language (TOEFL) or International English Language Test (IELTS), more emphasis is put on the admissions essays and video interview to determine whether or not the applicant is invited to interview.
+Finally, an assessment of English language proficiency is often required for non-native English speakers.
+In recent years, some top MBA programs, notably Yale SOM and Duke University’s Fuqua School of Business, have made these tests optional.
+Absent an assessment such as the Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS), admissions committees put more emphasis on the admissions essays and video interview to determine whether to invite the applicant to interview.